Uber targeted by Canada's largest city amid cabbie protest

 "Both (Uber and the taxi industry) are going to have to adapt themselves to the reality of a fair and fairly-regulated industry that focuses on serving the public better as opposed to suiting themselves," Tory told Reuters.

 The Toronto taxi-driving protesters focused their ire on UberX, a budget option in which drivers use their personal vehicles, as a threat to public safety.
-Uber's other service uses licenced drivers.
+Uber's other service uses licensed drivers.

 Uber, which is valued at $40 billion, says it simply provides technology allowing drivers and passengers to find each other and should not be treated as a broker.
 It said the taxi protest was counter-productive.